-November 2011
+November 2013

-The preparation of this report has been financed through a grant from the U.S. Department of Transportation and the Federal Highway Administration under the Transportation Equity Act for the 21st Century.
+The preparation of this report has been financed through a grant from the U.S. Department of Transportation and the Federal Highway Administration under the Moving Ahead for Progress in the 21st Century Act (MAP-21).
 Content of this report does not necessarily reflect the official views or policy of the U.S. Department of Transportation.

 Chapters Page

-Executive Summary ES-1
+Exe ecutive Summary ES-1

 1 Introduction 1-1

 2 CMP Roadway System 2-1

 3 Traffic Level of Service Standards 3-1

 4 Performance Element 4-1

 5 Trip Reduction and Travel Demand Element 5-1

 6 Land Use Impact Analysis Program 6-1

 7 Deficiency Plan Guidelines 7-1

 8 Seven-Year Capital Improvement Program 8-1

 9 Data Base and Travel Model 9-1

 10 Monitoring and Updating the CMP 10-1

 11 Vehicle Registration Fee Program 11-1

 12 Traffic Impact Analysis Policy 12-1